offensive-packaging/documentation/kali-meta/index.md

  ### kali-tools-passwords

-  This is Kali Linux, the most advanced penetration testing and security auditing distribution.

   This metapackage depends on all the password cracking tools that Kali Linux provides.

  **Installed size:** `16 KB`
  **How to install:** `sudo apt install kali-tools-passwords`